The Dresden Files characters: The Erlking

 The Erlking is a king of the Wild Fae who first appeared in Dead Beat.
 Like his Germanic counterpart, he is the leader of the Wild Hunt, a ritualistic hunt in which spectral huntsmen on horseback, accompanied by hounds roam in a certain area, hunting for members or prey.
 In Changes, he is revealed to have a court of his own, consisting of goblin warriors and advisors.
 The Erlking generally appears to be a 9 foot tall man in plate armour, wearing a closed helm topped with deer antlers.
 His face is described as asymmetrical and wild, but possessing a certain striking nobility.

 In Dead Beat, he is the subject of a ritual used to instigate a Wild Hunt.
 A book describing the summoning is sought after by a number of necromancers, intent upon using it along with a necromantic ritual to gain the power of a minor god.
 Harry summons the Erlking in an attempt to keep him bound and unavailable to lead the hunt until the time for the ritual has passed, but he is ambushed by one of the necromancers and the Erlking set free.
 When the Erlking launches the Wild Hunt, Thomas gets caught in their path and chooses to join them rather than be hunted.
 He later keeps this a secret from Harry for some time, as it represents a backslide from his efforts to avoid hurting people.

 In Changes, Harry and Susan flee several Red Court vampires through a portal conjured in the Chicago police department.
 The portal leads them to the Erlking's main hall.
 Using a slip of the Erlking's tongue as justification, Harry convinces him to spare their life, though the vampires convince the Erlking to force them to a fight.

-In Cold Days, a Wild Hunt is summoned by Mab and sets in pursuit of Harry.
+In Cold Days, a Wild Hunt is summoned by Queen Mab and sets in pursuit of Harry.
 Harry and Murphy lead them on a wild chase through Chicago's abandoned steel district before confronting the Erlking and Kringle and besting the latter in a straight fight.
 Having impressed the Erlking, Harry then takes command of the Hunt and leads them into a fight against a number of Outsiders intent upon dismantling the magical prison on the island of Demonreach.